Branching random walks and multi-type contact-processes on the percolation cluster of ${\mathbb{Z}}^{d}$: Proofs and applications

 \section{Proofs and applications}

 Before proving our main results, we need to prove some preparatory lemmas.
 The first lemma gives a useful expression for the expected value of the progeny living at time $t$ at vertex $y$ of a particle which was at $x$ at time 0.
-Its proof, which can be found in \cite[Section 3]{cf:BPZ}, is based on the construction of the process by means of its generator as done in \cite{cf:LiggSpitz}.
-The key to the proof is the fact that the expected value is the solution of a system of differential equations. \begin{lem} For any $\lambda$-BRW on a graph we have that
+Its proof, which can be found in \cite{cf:BPZ}, Section~3, is based on the construction of the process by means of its generator as done in \cite{cf:LiggSpitz}.
+The key to the proof is the fact that the expected value is the solution of a system of differential equations.
+Neither Bertacchi, Posta and Zucca \cite{cf:BPZ} nor Liggett and Spitzer \cite{cf:LiggSpitz} construct the process in our setting; nevertheless it is not difficult to adapt their construction to our case; the interested reader can find the details in Remark~\ref{rem:liggett}.